 Inspiration Session

-You can also search other things like “family fun design ideas” or “family fun logo ideas”.
-With each of these searching, make a note of design, colors, fonts and anything else you like AND don’t like about what you see.
+You can also search for other things like “family fun design ideas” or “family fun logo ideas.”
+With each of these searches, make a note of the design, colors, fonts, and anything else you like AND don’t like about what you see.

-Also be sure to make a note about WHY you do or don’t like it.
-This will give you a starting point.
+Also, be sure to make a note about WHY you do or don’t like it.
+This will give you a great starting point.

-Side note: Never, EVER copy a design or a product!!
-This is strictly to give you an ideal of what styles you like.
-It’s to give you a jumping off point when it comes to your project design.
+Side note: Never EVER copy a design or a product!
+This is to give you an idea of what styles you like and to give you a jumping-off point when it comes to your project design.

 Start the Design Process for your digital product